Cherry Streusel Coffee Cake

 Before you get started, take a peek at my Top 10 Cake Tips for perfect cakes, every time!

-This delicious (and easy) cherry streusel coffee cake is loaded with tart cherries, topped with a thick oat-almond streusel and a quick drizzle of glaze.
+This delicious (and easy) Cherry Coffee Cake is loaded with cherries, topped with a thick cinnamon streusel and glossed up with a quick drizzle of vanilla glaze.
+You can use fresh or canned cherries, see notes!

 Print Save Rate